PDIS/transcript/2020-05-11-Interview-with-Andrew-Leonard.md

 It all depends on which are the driving sentiments.
 We happened to chose humor and fun as our driving sentiment.
 I think that is where it really diverges.

 ### Andrew Leonard:
 That seems to be maybe coming in a little later.
 I’m also curious about, I talked to a guy who studies disinformation for the Institute of the Future, and he’s spent time in Taiwan, has really been tracking things.
-He thinks that Taiwan has the most active civil tech society in the world.
+He thinks that Taiwan has the most active civic tech society in the world.

 ### Audrey Tang:
 Oh, yeah, certainly.